Ionic liquids in carbon capture: Ionic liquids as solvents

 Ionic liquids have been considered as solvents in a variety of liquid-liquid extraction processes, but never commercialized.
 Beside that, ionic liquids have replaced the conventional volatile solvents in industry such as absorption of gases or extractive distillation.
 Additionally, ionic liquids are used as co-solutes for the generation of aqueous biphasic systems, or purification of biomolecules.

 Process

 A typical CO2 absorption process consists of a feed gas, an absorption column, a stripper column, and output streams of CO2-rich gas to be sequestered, and CO2-poor gas to be released to the atmosphere.
 Ionic liquids could follow a similar process to amine gas treating, where the CO2 is regenerated in the stripper using higher temperature.
 However, ionic liquids can also be stripped using pressure swings or inert gases, reducing the process energy requirement.
 A current issue with ionic liquids for carbon capture is that they have a lower working capacity than amines.
 Task-specific ionic liquids that employ chemisorption and physisorption are being developed in an attempt to increase the working capacity.
 1-butyl-3-propylamineimidazolium tetrafluoroborate is one example of a TSIL.

+Research

+In 2023, a research team composed of Chuo University, Nihon University, Kanazawa University, and the Research Institute of Innovative Technology for the Earth utilized electronic state informatics to design and synthesize ionic liquids.
+Subsequently, they conducted precise measurements of CO2 solubility and successfully developed ionic liquids with the highest physical absorption capacity for CO2 to date.